aws-samples/amazon-aurora-labs-for-mysql/docs/prereqs/connect/index.md

 # Connect to the Session Manager Workstation

-To interact with the Aurora database cluster, you will use an Amazon EC2 Linux instance that acts like a workstation to interact with the AWS resources in the labs on this website.
+To interact with the Aurora database cluster, you will use an <a href="https://aws.amazon.com/ec2/" target="_blank">Amazon EC2</a> Linux instance that acts like a workstation to interact with the AWS resources in the labs on this website.
 All necessary software packages and scripts have been installed and configured on this EC2 instance for you.
 To ensure a unified experience, you will be interacting with this workstation using <a href="https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager.html" target="_blank">AWS Systems Manager Session Manager</a>.
-With Session Manager you can interact with your workstation directly from the management console, without the need of installing any software on your own devices.
+With Session Manager you can interact with your workstation directly from the management console, without the need to install any software on your own devices.

 This lab contains the following tasks: